ZhengkunTian/OpenTransformer/README.md

 # OpenTransformer

-This is a speech transformer model for end-to-end speech recognition.
+This is a speech-transformer model for end-to-end speech recognition.

 # Requirements
 Pytorch >= 1.2.0